zimougao/Openvslam_ROS/README.md

-# Final Project

-**openvslam**
+# Customized Openvslam for IR and RGB images

 ## Requirements for OpenVSLAM

 Eigen : version 3.3.0 or later.
 g2o : Please use the latest release.
 Tested on commit ID 9b41a4e.
 SuiteSparse : Required by g2o.
 DBoW2 : Please use the custom version of DBoW2 released in https://github.com/shinsumicco/DBoW2.
 yaml-cpp : version 0.6.0 or later.
 OpenCV : version 3.3.1 or later.

 ## Installation